UKHomeOffice/policy-admission/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --listen INTERFACE    network interace the service should listen on INTERFACE (default: ":8443") [$LISTEN] --tls-cert PATH       path to a file containing the tls certificate PATH [$TLS_CERT] --tls-key PATH        path to a file containing the tls key PATH [$TLS_KEY] --authorizer value    enable a admission authorizer, the format is name=config_path (i.e securitycontext=config.yaml) --namespace NAME      namespace to create denial events (optional as we can try and discover) NAME (default: "kube-admission") [$KUBE_NAMESPACE]
+   --listen INTERFACE     network interface the service should listen on INTERFACE (default: ":8443") [$LISTEN] --tls-cert PATH        path to a file containing the tls certificate PATH [$TLS_CERT] --tls-key PATH         path to a file containing the tls key PATH [$TLS_KEY] --authorizer value     enable an admission authorizer, the format is name=config_path (i.e securitycontext=config.yaml) --namespace NAME       namespace to create denial events (optional as we can try and discover) NAME (default: "kube-admission") [$KUBE_NAMESPACE]
-   --enable-events BOOL  indicates you wish to log kubernetes events on denials BOOL [$ENABLE_EVENTS] --help, -h            show help
+   --enable-logging BOOL  indicates you wish to log the admission requests for debugging BOOL [$ENABLE_LOGGING] --enable-metrics BOOL  indicates you wish to expose the prometheus metrics BOOL [$ENABLE_METRICS] --enable-events BOOL   indicates you wish to log kubernetes events on denials BOOL [$ENABLE_EVENTS] --help, -h             show help
    --version, -v          print the version
 ```

 Note, the configuration is auto-reloaded, so you can chunk the configuration files in the [configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) and on changes the authorizer will automatically pick on the changes.